VikOlliver/Quirkey/README.md

 ## 3D Printable Files And Build

-Location of the files to 3D print the Quirkey (left hand, right hand, scaleable) are listed at the end.
+Location of the files to 3D print the Quirkey (left hand, right hand, scalable) are listed at the end.
 No special materials or supports needed.
 Other than requiring soldering a dozen or so wires to complete, it's a pretty easy build.
-The user-ready STL files and assembly doccumentation are here: https://www.printables.com/model/704535
+The user-ready STL files and assembly documentation are here: https://www.printables.com/model/704535

 ## Left Handers